Establishing the need for a unit

 'Mapping' your area simply means learning more about it - through gathering together information about the local population, educational institutions, residential and commercial builds, transport links, and the location and make-up of existing units.
 Our mapping exercise toolkit can guide you through the process.

 Once you've mapped your local area, you'll be in a better position to make key decisions about how to run your unit and recruit young members.

-You may find it to be an especially useful exercise to conduct at a District or Division meeting.
+You may find it to be an especially useful exercise to have at a district or division meeting.

 Get our mapping toolkit